How To Embrace The Warm Weather In Rapid City

 Vertex Sky Bar boasts the best views in the city.
 It sits atop the Hotel Alex Johnson and provides a gorgeous view of the surrounding area to its guests.
 Settle in around a toasty fire pit and watch the sun dip over the mountains to the west.

 *Access to the Vertex Sky Bar is free to hotel guests, an entrance fee is charged for other visitors.

 History is on full display as you explore Rapid City.
 You don’t have to look far to learn something fascinating and new – especially if you start off at these attractions.

 *Travel tip: Tour the town onboard the City View Trolley!
-This narrated tour is filled with information and Rapid City history as it takes visitors throughout town stopping at 15 different points of interest.
-The trolley runs from June 1st through August 31st.
+This narrated tour is filled with information and Rapid City history as it takes visitors throughout town to different points of interest.
+The trolley runs from May 25th through September 4th, 2023.